dds-nbis/pvq-schema/schema-generation/QUICK_NOTES.md

 Also, "providerUsCity" and "providerUsState" should prob be "providerUsAddressCity" and "providerUsAddressState", and similar, for stylistic consistency.

-# Style topics for discussion
+# Topics for discussion with Tim

-How to represent "Yes/No/I dont know" checkbox sets:
-  - My preference: treat that like a dropdown (mutually exclusive) with values "Yes", "No", "I don't know" How to represent "Yes/No" checkbox sets:
-  - My preference: for consistency with the above, like a dropdown with values "Yes", "No" (i.e. `value="Yes"`)
+- Explain how phone numbers and emails are being handled (i.e. the type prefix).
+Verify that that's ok.
+-